 Tantalus Gioacchino Assereto circa 1640s

-In 1802, A Swedish chemist named Anders Gustaf Ekeberg discovered a certain metal.
-With the symbol Ta and atomic number 73, It was named after Tantalos from Greek mythology due to its exceptional resistance to acids.
-Tantalos, The son of Zeus, Was punished with eternal hunger and thirst for stealing the food of the gods and revealing their secrets to humans.
-He suffered the torment of having water and fruit right in front of him but never being able to reach them.
-Ekeberg observed that the metal did not react at all even when immersed in strong acid and said, "The way it resists even the strongest acids is like Tantalos, Who can never be satisfied."
-That is why this metal was named 'Tantalum.'
+Tantalos was the son of Zeus.
+He was punished with eternal hunger and thirst for stealing the food of the gods and revealing their secrets to humans.
+Although water and fruit were right in front of him, He could never reach them.
+Ekeberg saw that the metal he discovered did not react at all even when immersed in strong acid and thought, "No matter how much acid attacks, It cannot dissolve, Just like Tantalos who is never satisfied."
+That is why this metal was named 'Tantalum'.

 © https://briandcolwell.com/a-history-of-tantalum